oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

 ![Diagramma dei casi d'uso - Leaderboard (1)](https://github.com/oathbound01/Programmazione-Avanzata-UNIVPM-23-24/assets/95303629/44dbe94d-e84d-4d82-920e-83e8641a5ca2)

-### Route: \getCredits
+### Route: /credits
-The route **<mark>\getCredits</mark>** allows users to view their credit balance within the system.
+The route **<mark>/credits </mark>** allows users to view their credit balance within the system.
 When a user sends a request to this route, the system verifies the authenticity of the JWT token provided with the request.
 Once authentication is confirmed, the system retrieves and returns the current credit balance associated with the user who made the request.

 ![Diagramma dei casi d'uso - CheckCredit](https://github.com/oathbound01/Programmazione-Avanzata-UNIVPM-23-24/assets/95303629/15f9817e-8038-4751-b0f3-7f136e880de3)

-### Route: \recharge
+### Route: /recharge
-The **<mark>\recharge</mark>** route is designed to allow administrators to recharge the credit of a specific user within the system.
+The **<mark>/recharge</mark>** route is designed to allow administrators to recharge the credit of a specific user within the system.
 Access to this route is protected by authentication using JWT, ensuring that only authorized administrators can perform this critical operation.

 An admin can send a request including the target user's e-mail address and the amount of credit to be added.
 The system checks the validity of the JWT token to confirm that the administrator has the necessary privileges to perform this action.